-To graduate, all Business Administration Certificate students must meet the following criteria:

-Successfully complete all the courses in the curriculum with a minimum overall Grade Point Average of 2.00.
+To graduate, all Business Administration Certificate students must successfully complete all the courses in the curriculum with a minimum overall Grade Point Average of 2.00.

-Athletic Therapy, Certificate
+Athletic Therapy, Post Bachelor's Certificate

 This program is designed to provide participants with advanced knowledge, experience and skills in the delivery of athletic therapy services.
 This program is accredited through the Canadian Athletic Therapists Association.
 The program includes theoretical, field and clinical practicum experiences that prepare practitioners for the certification exams.